akshay-nm/confetch/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)
 [![codecov](https://codecov.io/gh/akshay-nm/confetch/branch/main/graph/badge.svg?token=4WB73CELH0)](https://codecov.io/gh/akshay-nm/confetch)

+## tldr;

 This is a wrapper over `window.fetch`.
+Go through [https://github.com/akshay-nm/confetch-example](https://github.com/akshay-nm/confetch-example) for more details.

+## Some details

 Following configuration options are supported:

 - `baseUrl`: You can specify a base url and use the `getUrlFromPath` method to get complete urls for your requests.
 - `timeoutDuration`: This is the duration after which your requests will be aborted.